Linesman/Mediator: Carcinotron

 In 1953 the French electronics firm CSF introduced a new type of microwave-generating vacuum tube, later known as the carcinotron.
 The carcinotron could generate about a kilowatt of output signal, compared to megawatts for the latest examples of the magnetron and newer examples of the klystron.
-However, it had the ability to be rapidly tuned across a wide bandwidth simply by changing a single input voltage, something the magnetron could not do and the klystron only within a limited bandwidth.
+However, it had the ability to be rapidly tuned across a wide bandwidth simply by changing a single input voltage, something the magnetron could not do and the klystron only do within a limited bandwidth.

 Previously, jamming a radar was a time-consuming process that required an operator to listen for enemy radars on a receiver, isolate signals from potentially threatening radars, and then set up a transmitter on that frequency.
 This was effective against radars using magnetrons, which cannot change their operational frequency.
-Against other types of transmitters, the operator on the ground would notice the jamming and change their broadcasts, starting the jamming process over again.
+Against other types of transmitters, the operator on the ground would notice the jamming and change their frequency, starting the jamming process over again.
 If several radars could see the aircraft, keeping the jammers properly tuned could be an impossible task.

 In contrast, the carcinotron could tune so rapidly that one could simply sweep its output through the bandwidth of any potential enemy broadcasts.
-As long as this was done quickly enough that every radar would see the jamming signal during the flight time of its pulses, on the order of a few milliseconds, then the signal from the carcinotron would mix with the radar's own and cause false signals to appear on the display.
-The carcinotron's signal was strong enough that it would overwhelm the radar's own signal, filling the radar display with noise and rendering the aircraft invisible.
+As long as this was done quickly enough that every radar would see the jamming signal during the flight time of its pulses, in the order of a few milliseconds, then the signal from the carcinotron would mix with the radar's own and cause false signals to appear on the display.
+Although the carcinotron's signal was small, it was stronger than that of the high-power radar sources after travelling to the target.
+The resulting signal was strong enough that it would overwhelm the radar's own signal, filling the radar display with noise and rendering the aircraft invisible.

-To test whether such a system would actually be effective, the RAF purchased a carcinotron from CSF and fit it to an aircraft christened "Catherine".
-In tests beginning in late 1954, the jammer proved to be able to render the area around the aircraft unreadable, even when the aircraft was still below the radar horizon.
+To test whether such a system would be effective, the RAF purchased a carcinotron from CSF and fitted it to an aircraft christened "Catherine".
+In tests beginning in late 1954, the jammer proved to be able to render the area around the aircraft unreadable, even when the aircraft was below the radar horizon.
 In one test, any aircraft 20 miles to either side of the jammer was invisible, meaning a single powerful jammer could hide an entire formation of aircraft.
 As the jammer aircraft approached the radar station, the signal would be picked up in the radar antenna's side lobes, until the entire display was filled with noise and nothing could be tracked anywhere.
-It appeared that the decade-long effort to provide radar coverage for the UK was being rendered useless at a stroke.
+It appeared that the decade-long effort to provide radar coverage for the UK was rendered useless.